Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Introduction and result

 Solving the first equation of \eqref{motzk2} for $M(t)$, we obtain

 The second identity of \eqref{motzk2} leads to the following continued fraction expansion for $M(t)$

-A $q$-Motzkin numbers is a polynomial in $q$ which generalizes the Motzkin numbers.
-In other words, a $q$-Motzkin numbers is a polynomial satisfying the recurrence for the Motzkin numbers and equals to the Motzkin numbers when specializing $q=1$.
-Some $q$-generalizations of Motzkin numbers are studied by Barcuccia et al.~\cite{Barcu} and recently by Barnabei and al. \cite{Barnabei2}.
-Here, we are interested on two new $q$-Motzkin numbers $M_n(q)$ and $\tilde{M}_n(q)$.
-The first one $M_n(q)$ is defined
+The term $q$-Motzkin numbers refers to a sequence of polynomials in $q$ whose evaluation at $q=1$ gives the sequence of Motzkin numbers.
+In other words, this polynomial satisfies the recurrence for the Motzkin numbers and equals to the Motzkin numbers when specializing $q=1$.
+Some $q$-generalizations of Motzkin numbers are studied by Barcucci et al.~\cite{Barcu} and recently by Barnabei and al. \cite{Barnabei2}.
+Here, we are interested in two new $q$-Motzkin numbers $M_n(q)$ and $\tilde{M}_n(q)$.
+The first one $M_n(q)$ is defined by

 and the second one $\tilde{M}_n(q)$ by